christen-reinhart/ops-reading-notes/ops-401/401Journal/401Journal35.md

 ## Learning Journal: Class 35

 - Retrospectives are a critical part of Agile, and typically take the form of meetings held by a team at the end of a sprint cycle.
 To get us acclimated to that process, we will use the format of a retrospectives to guide today’s reflection.

 - This article gives a nice overview to the role of retrospectives.

 - Take 10-15 minutes at the end of lab to respond to the following questions, adapted from the article:

 1) What went well, that I might forget if I don’t write down?

--Successful execution of Nmap scans and interpretation of scan results.
+- Successful execution of Nmap scans and interpretation of scan results.

--Understanding how to write and execute Lua scripts for Nmap.
+- Understanding how to write and execute Lua scripts for Nmap.

--Exploring the benefits of adopting scripting and extensible defenses in cybersecurity operations.
+- Exploring the benefits of adopting scripting and extensible defenses in cybersecurity operations.

 2) What did I learn today?